 The most popular play on Broadway is currently showing in San Francisco!
 Everyone is raving about this hit musical based on the story of Alexander Hamilton, one of the founding fathers of the United States.
 Get a kick out of the colonial scenes and costumes, and enjoy the award-winning score that cleverly combines pop, hip-hop, blues, and jazz to make for a modern twist on our country's history.
 Tickets go quickly, so act fast!

 Tickets: On sale now

-I recommend taking a look at the great deals on Goldstar.com before booking any tours or event tickets.
+I recommend taking a look at the great deals on Goldstar.com before booking any tours or San Francisco events in June.
 They offer a variety of tickets at up to 50% off for activities such as bay cruises, walking tours, theater performances, and more.